oplS16projects/DonAdu/README.md

 ### Leonard Lambda @lennylambda
 will work on...

-### John Adams @jadamsuml
+### Frank Functions @frankiefunk
-John is team lead.
-Will be responsible for the integration between the drawings themselves, and the webpage.
-Will also assist the other group members where necessary.
+Frank is team lead.
+Additionally, Frank will work on...